In The Binoculars: Mike Karbassi, Head of Cyber Underwriting

 CIT: There are those who say that humans will take on a more diminished role in the underwriting process as all levels of the industry start to adopt AI and machine learning methods.
 What are your thoughts on this?

 MK: Based on the experience level and success of the senior underwriters that we’re attracting, I think the underwriting community actually views the tech we use as an advantage, not something that will replace us.
 The tech and the engineers behind the Corvus Scan are immensely helpful in allowing us to automate a large segment of our business, mostly smaller, less complex risks.
 With brokers being able to work directly in the CrowBar and bind these policies on their own, all of those accounts move through our queue quite efficiently.
-But as we know, no two risks are identical, particularly as we get into larger exposures — many accounts come with a history of complex claims, requests for bespoke coverage or a need for higher limits.
-And quite frankly, some brokers prefer to work with a knowledgeable and experienced underwriter when they need assistance putting together an insurance program for a complex risk.
+But as we know, no two risks are identical, particularly as we get into larger exposures -- many accounts come with a history of complex claims, requests for bespoke coverage, or a need for higher limits.
+And quite frankly, some brokers prefer to work with a knowledgeable and experienced underwriter when they need assistance putting together an insurance program for complex risk.